677 - Clay Allison - live

 That's pretty good.

 I mean, I'd rather that than what we're dealing with now with cops.
+That's like, just like if you could just fill them full of whiskey, be like, ah, yeah.

 You bit of a clown.

-In October 1833, he sold his ranch and he and Dora moved to the Seven Rivers region.
+In October 1833, he sold his ranch, and he and Dora moved to the Seven Rivers.
+I can't believe him and Dora made it.

-Place just place.
+Place, just place.

-As if she can leave.
+As if she could leave.

 You mean because he's so appealing.

-They moved to the Seven Rivers region in New Mexico and on August 9th, 1885 they had a daughter, Patty Dora.
+They moved to the Seven Rivers region in New Mexico, and on August 9th, 1885, they had a daughter, Patty Dora.
+In the summer of 1886, he finished a cattle drive to Cheyenne, Wyoming.

-That guy's gonna die.
+That guy's going to die.
+Yeah.

 Called a cabin.
+Like, fuck it is.

+The dentist was scared shitless because it was Clay Allison.
 And as he started working, Clay realized it was the wrong tooth and bolted out of the office and went to find a different dentist.

-And after Clay went back to the first dentist and held him down in the chair and pulled a molar with a pair of foresights.
+That dentist managed to pull the correct tooth.
+And after Clay went back to the first dentist and held him down in the chair and pulled a molar with a pair of four sides.

 Well, how do you teach him a lesson?